rlk/site/courses/csc3102/project1.md

 - (10 points) Test and submit your code on *classes.csc.lsu.edu* in the `prog1` directory, using the procedure described in [project 0](project0.html).
 Remember to include your name and your LSU email address.

 Be advised that the grading process may include unit tests and character sequences different from those given above.
-It is therefore smart to write a few of your own unit tests and example inputs to confirm that your implementation function correctly given other inputs.
+It is therefore smart to write a few of your own unit tests and example inputs to confirm that your implementation functions correctly given other inputs.